repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 Choose repowise if:

-- You Use AI Agents: You want your AI coding assistants to be significantly smarter by giving them access to structured codebase tools.
+• You Use AI Agents: You want your AI coding assistants to call structured codebase tools rather than searching files blindly.

 Getting Started With repowise

-Setting up repowise is designed to be straightforward for engineers.
+Setting up repowise is simple for engineers with a working Docker install.
 You can run it via Docker or directly from the source.

 1. Installation via Docker

-The fastest way to get started is using Docker Compose:
+The fastest way to get started is using Docker Compose (the quickstart guide has the full walkthrough):

 git clone https://github.com/repowise-dev/repowise.git